-The 25-year-old former Emmerdale actress was unveiled today as the Time Lord’s new assistant in the sci-fi show.
+The 25-year-old former Emmerdale actress was revealed yesterday by the BBC as the Time Lord’s new assistant.

 Karen Gillan, who plays Amy Pond, is due to leave the BBC adventure this year along with Arthur Darvill, who plays her on-screen husband Rory.

 Moffat said Coleman’s partnership with Smith “came to life” during the auditions.

 He said: “It always feels like a miracle when you find the right person because we saw a lot of brilliant actresses.

 “There was a moment I remember from the second time she came in, and they were auditioning together and they both looked frightened doing a Doctor Who scene, and it just was an instant poster.”